Year-End Soil Moisture Update

 - Soil moisture values at an 8in depth going into winter were very low at most sites in the iRON network in 2020, comparable to dry soil conditions across the state of Colorado at that time.
 These conditions contributed to the low streamflows seen in the following spring and summer of 2021.

 - Across the stations, there was a variation in how 2021 December soil moisture values compared to 2020 December values at an 8in depth.
 At some sites, soil moisture values were similar for both years, at others Dec 2021 soils were wetter than Dec 2020, and at still others Dec 2021 soils were even drier than last year’s.

 - Even at sites where the Dec 2021 soil moisture values are similar to years preceding 2020, it is important to remember that the entire last decade (the time frame in which all the stations were installed) has been overall a period of drought for the Colorado River Basin.

 - November soil moisture estimates from the Colorado River Basin Forecast Center (see very bottom of blog), show that although soil moisture conditions across the Western Slope are generally less severely dry than last fall, we are again entering winter with soils drier than the 1980-2014 average.

 - Extreme drought such as we experienced this past year is a consequence of multiple factors beyond just soil moisture, including: snowpack, timing and intensity of spring and summer rain events, and temperature.

-The graphs below show soil moisture records for each iRON station for the 2021 calendar year as compared to 2020 and the station’s average for the period of record previous to 2020 (the average of the data values for the years that the station has been in operation).
+The graphs below show soil moisture records for an 8in depth for each iRON station for the 2021 calendar year as compared to 2020 and the station’s average for the period of record previous to 2020 (the average of the data values for the years that the station has been in operation).
 It is important to note that as the iRON stations came online at different times, individual stations have different periods of record.

 Gridded Soil Moisture From the Colorado River Basin Forecast Center 2021/2020 Comparison